How to leverage automated workload protection with behavioral-based workload, application, and identity controls

-While configuration drift is expected and managed within legacy enterprise infrastructures, the pace at which drift occurs in the cloud is virtually unmanageable without some type of automation.
+While configuration drift is expected and managed within legacy enterprise infrastructures, the pace at which drift occurs in the cloud is virtually unmanageable without some automation.
 Developers will spin up new cloud environments at will, adjusting segmentation rules, system configuration, and account access to suit their individual needs.
 Being able to monitor, and automatically correct, any missteps is a crucial capability when considering leveraging cloud resources.

 Fast-moving environments have rendered legacy controls ineffective

 This same approach can be taken when we evaluate system configuration and file integrity.
 By developing workload baselines around what is acceptable configuration drift and what is not, security teams are allowed to focus on known changes rather than investigating thousands.
 Additionally, especially in regulated industries, clearly documenting file changes is a critical operational control, even though file Integrity reporting has been onerous and time-consuming for decades, typically arriving in ‘batch’ reports from processing overnight.
-Through leveraging continual file integrity monitoring, the workloads remain in a far more stable and secure state, providing a higher level of confidence in the control and a cleaner regulatory reporting mechanism.
+Through leveraging continual file integrity monitoring, the workloads remain far more stable and secure, providing a higher level of confidence in the control and a cleaner regulatory reporting mechanism.

 Service accounts and automation bring access risk Access Management misses

 Finally, arguably one of the most pervasive risks within a modern DevOps cloud environment is the lack of controls around access.
-Identity management in general, but specifically ‘roles’ and ‘service accounts’ are wreaking untold havoc in most cloud environments.
+Identity management in general, but specifically, ‘roles’ and ‘service accounts’ are wreaking untold havoc in most cloud environments.
 As cloud environments manage access fundamentally differently than legacy, on-prem environments, the ‘old way’ of managing access does little to mitigate access risk.
-Thanks to the way cloud environments inherit access, trust relationships often spider out uncontrollably, leaving cross-workload trust relationships that were never intended nor desired.
+Thanks to the way cloud environments inherit access, trust relationships often spider uncontrollably, leaving cross-workload trust relationships that were never intended or desired.

 If there was ever a need for a machine learning-based analytical solution, understanding the complex relationships between access rights, roles, workloads, and devices is it.
 Not only is there tremendous value across network segments, but within devices as well.
 Layering on behavior analytics on top of a real-time file integrity monitoring solution truly gives insight not often available to security teams.